RapGameDerrida/The-Rhizomatic-Library-CoQ-mod/README.md

 # Licenses, forking, and other bothersome matters

-Since this is my first public mod, and given that it is primarily contains prose rather than lines of code, **the mod is licensed under a Creative Commons license, in this case CC BY-NC-SA 4.0.** To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0
+Since this is my first public mod, and given that it primarily contains prose rather than lines of code, **the mod is released under a Creative Commons license.
+In this case, CC BY-NC-SA 4.0.** To view a copy, visit https://creativecommons.org/licenses/by-nc-sa/4.0

-Clearly put, commercial use is not allowed.
+Clearly put, **commercial use is not allowed**.
 The license is primarily there to prevent unknown entities from grabbing the text and monetizing it without permission.
-This seems particularly crucial as I intend to open up the mod to contributors down the road, and want to ensure their work is protected.
+This seems  crucial as I intend to open up the mod to contributors down the road, and want to ensure their fiction work is protected.

 **If you're a Qud modder, please, feel free to remix, tweak, clone, edit, etc.**